Flood warnings from the Environment Agency (EA)

 Due to limited stock of sandbags, the council are unable to provide sandbags for business.
-Business are advised to contact local building merchants for a supply of sandbags and sand.
+Businesses are advised to contact local building merchants for supplies of sandbags and sand.

 Alternative sources of Sandbags

 Most local building merchants supply sandbags and sand.
-Residents are advised to take action before flooding is forecast as stock levels at building merchants reduce quickly once flood warnings have been issued.
+Residents are advised to contact building merchants should they wish to have more sandbags